faq

 Other inquiries: Postdocs and visiting students should email to discuss potential opportunities.
 Please include a description of your research interests, alignment with this lab, CV, any relevant recent publications, and your timeframe.
 If you are an international student, you may need to apply through the UW's VISIT program.
 Please note there is a 12-week lead time for visa applications and a 12-month limit on PhD visits.

-Requesting letters of recommendation
+requesting letters of recommendation

 If you were a student in my class, will I write you a letter of recommendation?